What do gravitational-wave observations tell us about Luminous Red Novae?: Introduction

 The advent of GW astronomy, marked by the landmark detection of GW150914 by the LVK Collaboration \citep{GW150914} and followed by the discoveries of BNSs~\citep{GW170817, GW190425} and NSBHs~\citep{LVK-NSBH}, have revealed a population of compact binary coalescences (CBCs) previously inaccessible to electromagnetic (EM) observations.
 Three observing runs of the LVK detector network have been completed, and the fourth one is currently ongoing.
-The most recent GW Transient Catalog~\citep[GWTC-4;][]{GWTC-4}, reports 218 CBCs with probability of astrophysical origin \citep{FGMC, Kapadia:2019uut} $p_{\mathrm{astro}}\geq 0.5$.
+The most recent GW Transient Catalog~\citep[GWTC-4;][]{GWTC-4}, reports 218 CBCs with probability of astrophysical origin \citep{FGMC, Kapadia2019} $p_{\mathrm{astro}}\geq 0.5$.
 Though most of them are binary black holes (BBHs), the duration of science runs and the detections of a few BNS and NSBH events allow one to compute the volumetric rates of their mergers~\citep{GWTC-4Rates}.
 The corresponding local merger rates densities were estimated to be $\rho_{\rm NSBH} \sim 10-43 ~\mathrm{Gpc^{-3}} ~\mathrm{yr^{-1}}$, and $\rho_{\rm BNS} \sim 22-248 ~\mathrm{Gpc^{-3}} ~\mathrm{yr^{-1}}$ for NSBHs and BNSs \citep{GWTC-4Rates}, respectively.

 Despite reasonably precise rate estimates, due to their smaller number, population inferences are not yet efficient to unravel their formation channels.
-Theoretical studies show that BNS and NSBH mergers are more likely to be associated with galactic fields compared to environments such as dense star clusters~\citep{Belczynski:2017mqx, Ye:2019xvf}.
-CE evolution is a crucial step in the binary evolution that hardens the binary, enabling the subsequently formed compact binary to merge within Hubble time~\citep{Dominik:2012kk, IvanovaRev2013,Olejak:2021fti,Postnov:2014tza}.
+Theoretical studies show that BNS and NSBH mergers are more likely to be associated with galactic fields compared to environments such as dense star clusters~\citep{Belczynski2017, Ye2019}.
+CE evolution is a crucial step in the binary evolution that hardens the binary, enabling the subsequently formed compact binary to merge within Hubble time~\citep{Dominik2012, Ivanova2013,Olejak2021,Postnov2014}.
 Therefore, if these CBCs observed in GWs are formed via isolated binary evolution, they are likely to have a phase of CE ejection marking the end of CEE and would have produced an associated LRNe.
 Hence, the rate of LRNe and the rate of BNS and NSBH mergers should be closely related.
-In this Letter, we explore this relation and put forward an astrophysically motivated model that relates the rates of LRNe and mergers of BNS and NSBH systems.
-We then calculate the fraction of LRNe associated with CBCs and discuss the potential implications of this fraction.
-Given the possibility of multiple formation channels at play for BBHs, making a one-to-one correspondence between their rate and that of the LRNe is difficult (see \cite{Howitt:2019vik} for a discussion of binary black holes associated with LRNe).
-Therefore, we restrict our attention only to BNS and NSBH mergers in this work, following the widely held assumption that these are formed via isolated evolution.